 Area Committees have responsibility for the development, delivery and monitoring of Local Community Plans (LCPs).
 LCPs are developed through strategic assessments and consultation with community groups in order to reflect the local needs and opportunities alongside the challenges and ambitions set out in the overarching Plan4Fife.
-During 2023, work has been ongoing to update LCPs to Fife Council: Leadership of the development of new local strategic priorities reflect the Council's recover and renewal priorities, post pandemic position and Plan4Fife.
+During 2023, work has been ongoing to update LCPs to reflect the Council's recover and renewal priorities, post pandemic position and Plan4Fife.